kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 priority = urgency=3, progressive=?1
 ~~~

-# Prioritization Process and Lifecycle
+# Merging Client- and Server-Driven Parameters {#merging}

-HTTP/2 alludes to a prioritization process and does not specify many details
-about it.
-The prioritization scheme mixes concerns about requests, streams and
-connections, which complicates understanding.
-These factors might go some way to
-explain the different perspectives about prioritization that arise from
-different operators and use cases.

-HTTP/2's frame-based prioritization places an emphasis on the client's role in
-determining the priority of a response. {{?RFC7540}} Section 5.3 describes
-one key characteristic:

-> Explicitly setting the priority for a stream is input to a
-  prioritization process.
-It does not guarantee any particular
-  processing or transmission order for the stream relative to any other
-  stream.
-An endpoint cannot force a peer to process concurrent
-  streams in a particular order using priority.
-Expressing priority is
-  therefore only a suggestion.

-In practice, this approach is quite one-sided and puts a burden on the endpoint
-with the most limited amount of information.
-A client processing HTML and
-generating requests generally has only a URL and a type (determined by an HTML
-element or other mechanism) on which to make a prioritization prediction.

-A server typically has more information about the resource than the client,
-including the context around it (such as linked representations).
-It uses local
-knowledge, with input from the client, to generate a single selected
-representation ({{?RFC7231}}, Section 3) and respond.
-During response
-generation, the server can possibly determine that the client's predicted
-prioritization was incorrect (perhaps sub-optimal) for how the selected
-representation will be used.
-An HTTP/2 server might use this information,
-together with other inputs, to send the response at a different effective
-priority than the client suggested.
-However, it has no explicit means by which
-to present such a finding to the client.

-The frame-based prioritization process weakens further when intermediaries are
-considered because only the client is permitted to provide an explicit signal.

-## A Collaborative Model

-A collaborative model is presented that attempts to abstract priority and
-collaboration from concerns about HTTP version and active connections.

-Resources have an initial priority that begins with a neutral value.
-Requests
-and responses permit collaborative changes to the resource's initial priority
-information.
-A client attaches suggested priority information to the request,
-omission activates a default priority.
-A server can (if supported) attach
-priority information to the response, omission might be an acceptance of the
-client offer or an implicit ignore.
-Once a request or response is in flight, an
-endpoint cannot modify the initial priority, any further change is classed as a
-reprioritization that requires a non-request or non-response carriage mechanism
-(e.g. a frame).

-As explained above, in this model HTTP/2 does not provide an explicit
-prioritization signal for servers.

-## Explicit Client and Server Collaboration {#collaboration}

-The "Priority" header field can be attached to responses, it is an explicit
+The "Priority" header field is an end-to-end signal ({{end-to-end}}) that allows
-signal that allows a server to collaborate in the prioritization process by
-sending new priority parameter values or confirming the client suggestion.
-When
+endpoints to collaborate on priorities ({{collaboration}}).

+Client-driven parameters are sent in requests and server-driven parameters are
-an intermediary is present, the client-suggested priority is passed to the
+sent in responses.
+When an intermediary is present, the client's suggested
-origin server, which gives it the opportunity to improve the priority
+priority is passed to the origin server, which gives it the opportunity to
-information.
-The intermediary can then use the origin server response to decide how
+improve the priority information.
+The intermediary can then use the origin
-to best prioritize serving the response.
+server response in order to decide how to best prioritize the response that it
+sends.

 For example, a client using an HTML document discovers several inline images and
 requests them with a low urgency via an intermediary.
 The origin server has